 a) Characteristics of cluster headache: Table 3.

 b) Paroxysmal hemicrania refers to attacks of severe, strictly unilateral pain, which may be orbital, supraorbital, temporal, or represent any combination of these sites, lasts 2 to 30 minutes, and occurs at least several times a day.
-According to the diagnostic criteria, this headache responds absolutely to therapeutic doses of indomethacin (doses of up to 75-100 mg tid should be trialed for a period of 2 weeks to determine responsiveness).
+According to the diagnostic criteria, this headache responds absolutely to therapeutic doses of indomethacin (doses of up to 75-100 mg tid should be trialed for 2 weeks to determine responsiveness).

 c) Hemicrania continua refers to continuous unilateral headache present for >3 months with exacerbations of moderate or greater intensity.
-Similar to paroxysmal hemicrania, according to the diagnostic criteria, this headache responds absolutely to therapeutic doses of indomethacin (doses up to 75-100 mg tid should be trialed for a period of 2 weeks to determine responsiveness).
+Similar to paroxysmal hemicrania, according to the diagnostic criteria, this headache responds absolutely to therapeutic doses of indomethacin (doses up to 75-100 mg tid should be trialed for 2 weeks to determine responsiveness).

 4) Other (rare) types of primary headache include primary stabbing headache, primary cough headache, primary exertional headache, primary headache associated with sexual activity, hypnic headache, primary thunderclap headache, new-onset daily persistent headache, nummular headache.